 The Garden is a Private Place for Relaxation

 Garden owners are giving a new dimension to their private spaces by turning their spots into an oasis of relaxation.
 While a large part of the garden is open and shows off the beauty of the landscape, smaller private nooks and retreats can be created within the garden for privacy.
+When setting up your hot tub, putting it somewhere private is important if you want to get the full relaxing experience.
+The last thing you want is some peeping Tom spying on you.
 You’ll see pergolas and arbor to provide shade and protection, walls to segregate the garden from the main area, and tall plants that serve as natural screens and sound absorber.
 A good lighting system is also indispensable to create an inviting ambience and provide illumination at night.

 If you’re looking to expand your living space, building a sunroom, orangery or conservatory is a practical solution.
 Tree houses and summer houses are also the rage providing outdoor spaces to hang out and have fun no matter what the weather is.
 They can even be used as fitness centers, offices, or an outdoor family room.
 Spending as much time as possible in the open air has many physical health benefits, which is a compelling reason to invest in your garden.